-- 1. To know about the basic concepts of cell and their functions. - 2.
-To understand the structural features organelles and the cellular mechanisms.
+• To know about the basic concepts of cell and its functions.

+• To understand the structural features organelles and the cellular mechanisms.

-Discovery of Cell -Cell theory-Prokaryotes & Eukaryotes - Cellular Organelles: Structure, Organization and Functions of Plasma membrane, Nucleus & nucleolus, Mitochondria.
+Discovery of Cell -Cell theory-Prokaryotes & Eukaryotes- Cellular Organelles: Structure, Organization and Functions of Plasma membrane, Nucleus & nucleolus, Mitochondria.